 Florence lives for love – boys or girls, she doesn’t much care which, though she wonders about that a lot.
 She lives for art.
-And she lives a long time: in 2009, it turns out she’s alive and well and moving back and forth between Florida and Connecticut, and she’s quite willing to flesh out the details from the diary.
+And she lives a long time: in 2009, it turns out she’s alive and well and moving back and forth between Florida and Connecticut, and she’s quite happy to flesh out the details from the diary.

 It’s a limited account, to be sure.
 While Florence was editor of the Hunter Echo, her staff apparently rebelled and the revolution was only quieted with considerable difficulty.
 The problem may have been staff suspicion that Wolfson was a lesbian, or resentment that she was too butch, or conceivably resistance to what they perceived as their editor’s sexual exploitation of the staff.
 In the nature of the thing, the details are unrecoverable, but all the interest of the episode really lies in the details.
 Yet this is fascinating social history, told by a young rebel who was determined to be unconventional just like her friends.